Fancy creating a festive atmosphere without the plastic? Here are five fantastic ideas that cost next to nothing.

 1. Orange Pomanders

 Few things smell as wonderful at Christmas as this easy to make, classic decoration.
-All that is required are cloves and oranges and for an even more delicious aroma, add some cinnamon sticks into the equation.
+Grab some cloves and oranges and for an even more delicious aroma, add some cinnamon sticks into the equation.
 For its simplicity and ease alone, pomanders deserve a special place in this list.
 They are also a great decoration to make with children.
 If you’re feeling creative, try creating different patterns with your cloves.

 2. Homemade Wreaths

-One of the warmest ways to welcome guests to your home at Christmas is a beautifully presented, home-made wreath on your front door.
+One of the warmest ways to welcome guests to your home at Christmas is a beautiful, home-made wreath on your front door.